matt-o-west/interactive-comments/README.md

 - [Frontend Mentor](https://www.frontendmentor.io/) - This is where I found the challenge, and I used it to reference the design and requirements.
 - [Frontend Masters](https://frontendmasters.com/) - This is where I learned React, Redux, and Tailwind.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author

 I'm a developer working out of nyc!
 If you like what you see and want to work together, please shoot me a message on LinkedIn [here](https://www.linkedin.com/in/matthew-west-342b0965/)!

-**Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**